221244-Tebogo/DV200-term1-api-chartjs/README.md

-# Horse Racing App - README
+# Marvel Hub App - README

 ### Introduction
 Welcome to the Marvel App repository!
 This project aims to provide Marvel enthusiasts with a comprehensive platform for accessing character data, live updates, statistics, and much more.
 The app leverages the Marvel API to fetch character data and utilizes Axios for seamless data retrieval.